jagregory/abrash-zen-of-asm/src/chapter-14.md

 ![](images/fig14.1RT.png)

 Many compilers allow you to specify the segment names used for individual modules, if you so desire.
 If your compiler supports code segment naming and also supports near procedures in the large code model (as, for example, Turbo C does), you could actually make near calls not only within your assembler code, but also *into* that code from the high-level language.
-The key is giving selected high-level language modules and your assembler code identical code segment names, so they'll share a single code segment, then using the `near` keyword to declare the assembler subroutines as near externals in the high-level language code.
+The key is giving selected high-level language modules and your assembler code identical code segment names, so they'll share a single code segment, then using the `near`{.nasm} keyword to declare the assembler subroutines as near externals in the high-level language code.

 In fact, you can readily benefit from localized near branching even if you're not using assembler at all.
-You can use the `near` keyword to declare routines that are referenced only within one high-level language module to be near routines, allowing the compiler to generate near rather than far calls to those routines.
+You can use the `near`{.nasm} keyword to declare routines that are referenced only within one high-level language module to be near routines, allowing the compiler to generate near rather than far calls to those routines.
 As noted above, you can even place several modules in the same code segment and use near calls for functions referenced only within those modules that share the same segment.

 In short, in the code that really matters you can often enjoy the performance advantage of small code model programming — that is, near branches — even when your program has more than 64 Kb of code and so must use the large code model overall.